Resources for Expats, Travelers, and Entrepreneurs Navigating Life and Trade in the UAE with the United Arab Emirates dirham

 The banknotes feature images of famous UAE historical figures, such as Sheikh Zayed bin Sultan Al Nahyan, Sheikh Rashid bin Saeed Al Maktoum, and Sheikh Maktoum bin Rashid Al Maktoum.
 The design of the currency is constantly being updated, so the physical appearance of the coins and banknotes may vary slightly over time.

-For card purchases if offered a choice of currencies always select to Pay in United Arab Emirates dirham otherwise you may get much worst exchange rates.
+For card purchases, if you are offered a choice of currencies always select to Pay in United Arab Emirates dirham otherwise you will typically get much worst dynamic currency conversion (DCC) exchange rates.

 The United Arab Emirates (UAE) is a country located in the Arabian Peninsula in Western Asia.
 It is a federal absolute monarchy composed of seven emirates: Abu Dhabi, Dubai, Sharjah, Ajman, Umm Al Quwain, Ras Al Khaimah, and Fujairah.
 The UAE has a population of around 9.5 million people, and the official language is Arabic.
 The country has a diverse and multicultural society, with a large expat population.